Principal ideal ring: Structure theory for commutative PIR's

-The principal rings constructed in Example 5. above are always Artinian rings; in particular they are isomorphic to a finite direct product of principal Artinian local rings.
+The principal rings constructed in Example 5 above are always Artinian rings; in particular they are isomorphic to a finite direct product of principal Artinian local rings.

 A local Artinian principal ring is called a special principal ring and has an extremely simple ideal structure: there are only finitely many ideals, each of which is a power of the maximal ideal.
 For this reason, special principal rings are examples of uniserial rings.

 The following result gives a complete classification of principal rings in terms of special principal rings and principal ideal domains.

 Zariski–Samuel theorem: Let R be a principal ring.
 Then R can be written as a direct product $\prod_{i=1}^n R_i$, where each Ri is either a principal ideal domain or a special principal ring.

 The proof applies the Chinese Remainder theorem to a minimal primary decomposition of the zero ideal.

 There is also the following result, due to Hungerford:

 Theorem (Hungerford): Let R be a principal ring.
 Then R can be written as a direct product $\prod_{i=1}^n R_i$, where each Ri is a quotient of a principal ideal domain.

 The proof of Hungerford's theorem employs Cohen's structure theorems for complete local rings.

 Arguing as in Example 3. above and using the Zariski-Samuel theorem, it is easy to check that Hungerford's theorem is equivalent to the statement that any special principal ring is the quotient of a discrete valuation ring.

 Noncommutative examples

-Every semisimple ring R which is not just a product of fields is a noncommutative right and left principal ideal domain.
+Every semisimple ring R which is not just a product of fields is a noncommutative right and left principal ideal ring (it need not be a domain, as the example of n x n matrices over a field shows).
 Every right and left ideal is a direct summand of R, and so is of the form eR or Re where e is an idempotent of R. Paralleling this example, von Neumann regular rings are seen to be both right and left Bézout rings.

 If D is a division ring and $\sigma$ is a ring endomorphism which is not an automorphism, then the skew polynomial ring $D[x,\sigma]$ is known to be a principal left ideal domain which is not right Noetherian, and hence it cannot be a principal right ideal ring.
 This shows that even for domains principal left and principal right ideal rings are different.